cjpais/mirror-api/README.md

 ### `/api/rss` - [Demo](https://mirror.cjpais.com/api/rss)

-Generates an RSS feed for the latest posts from the entire Mirror site
+Generates an RSS feed for the latest posts from the entire Mirror site.
+Plug this into your RSS reader :)

 ### Publishers (Publications)